RADICI ERRANTI/

 Born in northern Italy to Italian-Japanese parents, I was never exposed to Japanese culture while growing up.
 At a certain point in my life, I felt a deep need to connect with my Japanese heritage.
 This longing inspired my Master’s Thesis project.

-To capture this idea, I created a layout that offers a “double reading” experience: from beginning to end for an Italian/European audience, and from end to beginning for a Japanese/Asian audience.
 The cover design was inspired by the ancient practice of "Kintsugi," the Japanese art of repairing broken pottery with powdered gold.